jxxcarlson/elm-compiler/README.md

      ```
      ...

-     --ast-raw
+    --ast
         Print the raw AST of the Elm file.

     --ast-json
-        Print the raw AST of the Elm file in a JSON format suitable for RAG
+        Print the raw AST of the Elm file in a JSON format.
-        applications.

     --ast-json-pretty
-        Print the raw AST of the Elm file in a pretty-printed JSON format suitable for RAG applications.
+        As with --ast-json, but easier for humans to read

     --rag
-        Print the AST in a RAG-friendly format with type, name, code, language, file path, line numbers, calls, imports, and docstring.
+        Print the AST in a RAG-friendly format with type, name, code, language,
+        file path, line numbers, calls, imports, and docstring.

     --rag-json
-        Print the AST in a RAG-friendly JSON format with type, name, code, language, file path, line numbers, calls, imports, and docstring.
+        Print the AST in a RAG-friendly JSON format with type, name, code,
+        language, file path, line numbers, calls, imports, and docstring.

     --rag-json-pretty
-        Print the AST in a pretty-printed RAG-friendly JSON format with type, name, code, language, file path, line numbers, calls, imports, and docstring.
+        As with --rag-json, but easier for humans to read
      ```

   Try these options.
 For example, in `test-files/project1`, do `elmx make --rag-json-pretty src/Main.elm`